-The 2020 interest income related to the County's general fund (unallocated) was budgeted at \$1,600,000 (including inter-funding).
-After funds are allocated to the applicable sources as noted above (i.e. interest bearing reserve funds, unfinanced capital, etc.), an overall projected deficit of \$1,934,276 remains.
+The 2021 interest income related to the County's general fund (unallocated) was budgeted at \$1,600,000 (including inter-funding).
+After funds are allocated to the applicable sources as noted above (i.e. interest bearing reserve funds, unfinanced capital, etc.), the result is an overall projected surplus of \$880,624.

 The Investment Policy requires variances in investment earnings, greater than \$100,000, to be transferred to or from the Investment Income Stabilization Reserve.
-Therefore a transfer of approximately \$1,834,276 will be made in 2020 to fund the investment income deficit in 2020.
+Therefore a transfer of approximately \$780,624 will be contributed to the reserve in 2021.
 The purpose of this reserve is to mitigate the impact of annual fluctuations in investment returns, particularly due to the timing of liquidating the growth/equity investments.
 The summary of impacts on the Investment Income Stabilization Reserve are included in the chart below.